webpack/webpack.js.org/content/api/configuration.md

 background-image: url(/assets/spinner.gif);
 ```

-[Webpack Dev Server]() also takes a hint from `publicPath`, using it to determine where to serve the output files from.
+[webpack Dev Server]() also takes a hint from `publicPath`, using it to determine where to serve the output files from.

 ---